The Ultimate Guide to Finding a Great Account Executive

 4. Which management style do you respond the best to?

-5. How do you think your previous manager would describe your performance as an account executive?
+5. How would your previous manager describe your performance as an account executive?

 6. How do you think our customers respond to account executives?